mmaigari/barismain/README.md

-# BCF - Baris Charity Foundation
+# Bariş Charity Foundation - Bariş Charity Foundation

 ## Project Overview

-This README documents the development progress of the Baris Charity Foundation website, a Next.js-based platform designed to showcase the foundation's humanitarian work, programs, and facilitate donations and community engagement.
+This README documents the development progress of the Bariş Charity Foundation website, a Next.js-based platform designed to showcase the foundation's humanitarian work, programs, and facilitate donations and community engagement.

 ## Features Implemented